Using non-participating health care providers or facilities, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

-As a participating care provider, you must use participating care providers and facilities within the member’s benefit plan network (i.e., Liberty Network).
-We have a compliance program to identify participating care providers who regularly use nonparticipating care providers and facilities.
+As a participating health care provider, you must use participating health care providers and facilities within the member’s benefit plan network (i.e., Liberty Network).
+We have a compliance program to identify participating health care providers who regularly use non-participating health care providers and facilities.
 We take appropriate measures to enforce compliance.

 If you ask for an exception, we may consider it only when our medical director determines in advance that:

-For participating care providers, the use of participating care providers is required unless:
+For participating health care providers, the use of participating health care providers is required unless:

 Facilities are responsible for providing admission notification for all of the following types of inpatient admissions, even if advance notification was provided by the physician and coverage approval is on file: